thoughtspot/thoughtspot.github.io/pages/complex_searches/search_using_growth_over_time.md

 ---
-title: [elephant]
+title: [Search using growth over time]
 tags:
 keywords: tbd
 last_updated: tbd
-summary: "blerg"
+summary: "You can show growth over time by using the growth of keyword in your search. "
 sidebar: mydoc_sidebar
 ---
-# Search using growth over time

-You can show growth over time by using the "growth of" keyword in your search.
-This keyword compares the data from different date periods, and returns a percentage of growth.
+The `growth of` keyword compares the data from different date periods, and returns a percentage of growth.
 To search using growth over time:

 1. Type growth of into the search bar, and choose a measure you're interested in seeing the growth of.